• Compare

 best content marketing platforms

-When you first learn about them, content marketing platforms can seem awfully abstract.
+When you first learn about them, content marketing tools can seem awfully abstract.

 It’s hard to understand on an intuitive level what benefits they’d bring to your business.